Anshika2022960/api_s3_snowflake_airflow/README.md

  ## Why this is a problem

-  1.duplicate user entries
+  1. Duplicate user entries

-  2.unreliable reporting
+  2. Unreliable reporting

-  3.bad target table quality
+  3. Bad target table quality

-  4.issues in analytics or downstream applications
+  4. Issues in analytics or downstream applications

 ## ✅ Final Cleaning Logic

 Before loading data into the target table, the following cleaning logic is applied:

-  1.replace null password values using COALESCE
+  1.replace null password values using CASE WHEN expression

   2.remove duplicate emails using ROW_NUMBER()